17hoehbr/automated-plex-guide/README.md

 2. Check the checkbox under "Rename Episodes/Movies"
 3. (Optional) Configure episode format by preference

-## Ombi

-### Initial Setup

-When you first navigate to the Ombi Web UI it will walk you through a setup wizard.

-For Media Server select Plex and login with your Plex credentials.

-You will also need to create a local admin account.

-(Optional) Customize to your preference.

 ### Connect Sonarr and Radarr

 **Sonarr:**